helloRupa/js-events/README.md

 ### Event listeners and performance
 We're working on a really simple webpage that doesn't have a lot going on, so if we wanted to, we could attach an event listener to every element.
 However, for complex pages with many elements, this could slow down the page.
 The more listeners you attach, the bigger the hit to the performance.
 For users, this means longer page load times and wait times between triggering an event and seeing the result of that.

 Let's make our Cat Actions buttons work by attaching a single event listener to the section element containing all of the buttons.
+We'll handle each of the buttons within this single event handler using what we know about `target`.